-Authorised persons and third-party testing providers: Who can do what?
+Authorised persons and third party testing providers: Who can do what?

-- > The authorised person must make the requirement for testing in person, regardless of who collects the sample. - Samples may be collected by: - Breath test: authorised person or police officer - Breath analysis: authorised person who is a police officer - Urine sample collected on-site: authorised person, or collecting agency under direction of an authorised person - Blood or urine sample taken at a hospital after an accident: medical practitioner or registered nurse required by an authorised person or police officer - Urine screening: on-site urine screening device operated by an authorised person or collecting agency, or screening by an analyst at an approved laboratory - Blood/urine analysis: analyst at an approved laboratory
+- The authorised person must make the requirement for testing in person, regardless of who collects the sample. - Samples may be collected by: - Breath test: authorised person or police officer - Breath analysis: authorised person who is a police officer - Oral fluid sample collected on-site: authorised person, or collecting agency under direction of an authorised person - Urine sample collected on-site: authorised person, or collecting agency under direction of an authorised person - Blood or urine sample taken at a hospital after an accident: medical practitioner or registered nurse required by an authorised person or police officer - Urine screening: on-site urine screening device operated by an authorised person or collecting agency, or screening by an analyst at an approved laboratory - Blood/urine/oral fluid analysis: analyst at an approved laboratory